ANCSLEEP BLOG

 How to treat insomnia - Anchorage Sleep Center

-Natural Remedies for Sleep: Most healthcare professionals advise patients suffering from sleeplessness to try non-invasive, natural remedies at home at first.
-Many people have found success with chamomile tea, St. John’s wort, passion flower, and melatonin.
+Most healthcare professionals advise patients suffering from sleeplessness to try non-invasive, natural remedies at home, first.
+Many have suceeded with chamomile tea, St. John’s wort, passion flower, and melatonin.
 Others have reported great success with meditation and yoga.
-Making time for self-care, relaxation, exercise, and healthy habit formation is recommended as the first step towards recovery.
+Making time for self-care, relaxation, exercise, and healthy habit formation is recommended as the first step towards improving symptoms.

-Cognitive Behavioral Therapy (CBT): For individuals who have not found success with at-home remedies, the non-medial treatment of cognitive behavioral therapy is another route many have found successful in treating insomnia.
+For individuals who have not found success with at-home remedies, cognitive behavioral therapy is a non-pharmacological treatment option many have found successful in treating insomnia.
 According to the Sleep Foundation, CBT “works to challenge unhealthy beliefs and fears around sleep and teach rational, positive thinking.”

 Get a Sleep Medicine Consultation Now